Key Program Information

 • Political Philosophy for Development (DPI-411)

-• Getting Things Done: Management in a Development Context (MLD-102)
+• Getting Things Done: Management and Implementation for Development (MLD-102)

 • Second Year Policy Analysis Seminar (DEV-250)